-- In-network benefits apply to outpatient physical therapy, speech therapy, and occupational therapy services arranged through a physician and received from a network physical therapist, a network occupational therapist, a network speech therapist or a network physician. - Out-of-network benefits apply to outpatient physical therapy, speech therapy and occupational therapy services arranged through a physician and received from a non-network physical therapist, a non-network occupational therapist, a non-network speech therapist or a non-network physician.
-Out-of-network benefits covered under numbers 1, 2 and 3 in the table in this section are limited to a combined annual benefit maximum each calendar year.
-There is not an out-of-pocket maximum that applies to these charges.
+- In-network benefits apply to outpatient physical therapy, speech therapy and occupational therapy services arranged through a physician and received from a network physical therapist, a network occupational therapist, a network speech therapist or a network physician. - Out-of-network benefits apply to outpatient physical therapy, speech therapy and occupational therapy services arranged through a physician and received from a nonnetwork physical therapist, a non-network occupational therapist, a non-network speech therapist or a non-network physician.
 In addition to the deductible and coinsurance described for out-of-network benefits, you are responsible for any charges in excess of the non-network provider reimbursement amount.
 Please see Important member information about out-of-network benefits in How To Access Your Benefits for more information.

-- 1. Services primarily educational in nature. - 2.
-Vocational and job rehabilitation. - 3.
-Recreational therapy. - 4.
-Self-care and self-help training (non-medical).
+- 1. Services primarily educational in nature.

+- 2. Vocational and job rehabilitation.

+- 3. Recreational therapy.

+- 4. Self-care and self-help training (non-medical).

+- 5. Health clubs.

+- 6. Voice training.